cebartling/graphql-introduction/presentations/intro-to-graphql.md

 Another solution to limit over-fetching is to provide multiple views – such as “compact” vs “full” – of the same REST endpoint, however this coarse granularity often does not offer adequate flexibility.
 :::

 ## REST issues

 - Over-fetching superfluous data
-- Under-fetching and the N+1 requests problem
+- Multiple requests to materialize resource graphs
 - Client takes on the responsibility to orchestrate fetching of nested data
 - Payloads tend to grow over time, resulting in over-fetching
 - Code duplication to support versions

 ::: notes
 Invariably fields and additional data are added to REST endpoints as the system requirements change.
 However, old clients also receive this additional data as well, because the data fetching specification is encoded on the server rather than the client.
 As result, these payloads tend to grow over time for all clients.
 When this becomes a problem for a system, one solution is to overlay a versioning system onto the REST endpoints.